hazendaz/npp/README.md

 This project takes notepad plus plus distribution from github and makes it available using maven central.

-For more information on ant, please see [npp](https://github.com/notepad-plus-plus/notepad-plus-plus)
+For more information on notepad plus plus, please see [npp](https://github.com/notepad-plus-plus/notepad-plus-plus)

 # Motivation #